-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled South African Airways flight to Johannesburg.
+Titan’s VIP door-to-door travel service collects you from home for your overnight flight to Johannesburg.

 Johannesburg - Pretoria

 This morning we arrive into Johannesburg.
 After a short orientation tour of the nation’s capital, Pretoria, we visit the Voortrekker Monument, the dramatic memorial to the Boer pioneers who ventured into South Africa’s interior.
 We overnight at the delightful Irene Country Lodge (4T), where after time to settle in, we invite you to join your fellow travellers for an exclusive welcome drinks reception.

 Pretoria - Pilgrim’s Rest - Hazyview